James A. Roosevelt

 James Alfred Roosevelt (June 13, 1825 – July 15, 1898) was an American businessman and philanthropist.
-A member of the Roosevelt family, he was an uncle of President Theodore Roosevelt.
+A member of the Oyster Bay side of the Roosevelt family, he was an uncle of President Theodore Roosevelt.

 Early life

 Roosevelt was born on June 13, 1825, to Cornelius Van Schaack Roosevelt (1794–1871) and Margaret Barnhill (1799–1861).
 His siblings were Silas Weir Roosevelt (1823–1870), Cornelius Van Schaack Roosevelt, Jr., Robert Barnhill Roosevelt (1829–1906), Theodore Roosevelt, Sr. (1831–1878), who was married to Martha "Mittie" Bulloch (1835–1884), and William Wallace Roosevelt (1834–1835).

 Career

 Roosevelt became a member of his father's mercantile firm, Roosevelt & Son, at the age of twenty, and eventually succeeded him as its head.
 He was connected with many other institutions, including as vice president of the Chemical Bank of New York; president of the Broadway Improvement Company; vice president of the Bank of Savings; member of the board of managers of the Delaware and Hudson Canal Company; director of the New York Life Insurance Trust.

 He was a trustee to the Society for Prevention of Cruelty to Children and on the New York Board of Park Commissioners during the William Lafayette Strong Administration.
 He was a president of Roosevelt Hospital that was founded by his distant cousin James H. Roosevelt.